auerswal/pubcloud2020/extra/s3-pab/README.md

 Apply complete!
 Resources: 0 added, 1 changed, 0 destroyed.
 ```

-The AWS Console no shows that all of the S3 Public Access Block is disabled.
+The AWS Console now shows that all of the S3 Public Access Block is disabled.

 Now I change the settings via AWS Console,
 because I want to try out to read the current state with `terraform refresh`: